EdgarValencia95/nxp-simtemp-challenge/README.md

 ## What is this?

-This project creates a fake temperature sensor in Linux.
+This project creates a simulated temperature sensor in Linux.
 It has two main parts:

 1. **Kernel Driver** - Creates `/dev/simtemp` device that generates temperature data
 2. **CLI Tool** - Program to read and display temperatures